energysistem/manuals/42927-Earphones Sport 3 BT/en/03-caracteristicas.md

 #### OTHER FEATURES
 - Earphones' battery level on iOS devices
-- It supports HSP / HFP / A2DP /AVRCP protocols
+- It supports HSP / HFP / A2DP / AVRCP protocols